AdobeDocs/commerce-learn.en/help/pwa/introduction/6-peregrine.md

 ---
-title: Unit 6 - PWA Studio for developers
+title: PWA Studio for developers - Peregrine
-description: Introduction to Peregrine.
-Describe the Peregrine library​.
-Understand the motivation behind Peregrine​.
-Distinguish between Peregrine hooks and talons.
+description: Learn about Peregrine, including the Peregrine library​.
+Understand the motivation behind Peregrine​ the differences between Peregrine hooks and talons.
 topic: Development
 kt: 5649
 doc-type: video
 activity: use
 ---

-# Unit 6: PWA Studio for developers
+# PWA Studio for developers - Peregrine

-In this unit:
+In this video:

 - Introduction to Peregrine
 - The Peregrine library​